Long Term Care

 There are a number of facets involved in selecting a home care provider for an older adult.
 In our continued quest to help families sort through their options for home care with knowledge and confidence, the following are three tips to remember:

 With a professional home care agency, you don’t need to worry about determining what services are best for a particular situation.
 Prior to starting care, the agency will come to the home and, through a series of questions, be able to develop a care plan that is customized to the situation and suits the particular needs associated with the person needing care.
 The agency may also work with the client’s physician or others on the care team, … Read More »

-As experts in elderly care in Santa Rosa and other California cities, we understand that recovering after a surgical procedure can take time, especially for older adults.
+As experts in home care in Rohnert Park and other California cities, we understand that recovering after a surgical procedure can take time, especially for older adults.
 Not only do aging bodies take longer to heal, but together with reduced mobility and a multitude of directions for medications, physical activities, follow-up appointments, and dietary restrictions, there is a lot to help keep tabs on after a hospitalization.
 So what is the best way to assist an elderly parent after a hospital stay?

 Recent research conducted by IPC, The Hospitalist Company, revealed that nearly one out of every five discharged patients required assistance with at least one thing that had the possibility of affecting their recovery.
 Other similar studies have shown that bringing in professional … Read More »